How to use Ring with HomeKit

 5 - Connect Ring to the plugin

 Now we just have to log your Ring account into the plugin so it can access your devices.
 Ring is a platform service, which means all of it’s control is managed by Ring’s servers, so all we need to do is hook into that the same as the Ring app does, and we get the same access for HomeKit.

 Ring mandates two factor authentication now, and we don’t want to have to enter a code into HOOBS all the time.
 The way around that is to generate an authentication token that HOOBS can use instead of your login details.
-The plugin provides a tool to do this, but you need to run it from the terminal.
+The plugin provides a tool to do this right in the user interface now, which makes things super easy.

 What Ring HomeKit integration can do

 There are a number of options in the plugin’s configuration page that you can play with to customize your Ring experience in HomeKit.
 Depending on your needs or preferences, you can show and hide various features, and adjust things like the smart lighting timers and whether to share light groups from the Ring app.